eli8527/portfolio-hugo/content/about/index.md

 colophon: |
   This website was built with [Hugo](https://gohugo.io/) and hosted on [GitHub Pages](https://pages.github.com/).
 It is set using the same typographic stylesheet that [Michael Fehrenbach](https://michaelfehrenbach.com/) and I developed for use in [moma.org](https://www.moma.org/) and [eamesinstitute.org](https://www.eamesinstitute.org/).
 The typefaces used are Arnhem and Neue Haas Grotesk.
 ---
-Hi, I’m Eric — a multidiscplinary product leader, designer, software engineer, and educator based in <nobr>New York</nobr>.
+Hi, I’m Eric — a product leader, designer, software engineer, and educator based in <nobr>New York</nobr>.
 I view software as a medium for good design, and care deeply about craft and execution.

+I’m currently focused on creating something new at Orchard Analytics and also teach computer science in the Communication Design program at Parsons.

-At the Eames Institute, my role as Senior Digital Product Director is to oversee and translate all the amazing work we do to our digital surfaces.
-My work ranges from design and development to strategy; and mainly covers the website, as well as the myriad of other digital platforms we use to share the lessons of Ray and Charles Eames.
+At the Eames Institute, my role as Senior Digital Product Director was to oversee and translate all the amazing work we do to our digital surfaces.
+My work ranged from design and development to strategy; and mainly covered the website, as well as the myriad of other digital platforms used to share the lessons of Ray and Charles Eames.
 I am a firm believer in moving/building iteratively and thinking deeply, working across physical and digital boundaries to ensure the best user experience for our visitors.

-Prior to joining the Eames Institute, I was the Senior Product Designer and Developer at MoMA, where I led product design, front-end, and digital strategy of the Museum’s website and other digital surfaces.
+Previously, I was the Senior Product Designer and Developer at MoMA, where I led product design, front-end, and digital strategy of the Museum’s website and other digital surfaces.
 In addition to MoMA, I have worked at Cinder, <nobr>O-R-G</nobr>, Google Design, IDEO, and LUST.

 I also teach interaction design and computer science at Parsons, and have been an invited guest at Princeton, Yale, NYU, SVA, TCNJ, Rutgers, Pratt, CCA, RISD, and UPenn.